omeka/classic-enduser/docs/Content/Files.md

 File Size Limitations
 -----------------------------

-Please check with your server administrator, because these settings are server specific and not imposed by the Omeka system.
+Omeka Classic imposes no file size limitations.
+Your server, however, may have restrictions on file upload sizes or speeds that may be causing problems.
 These limitations vary from server to server and we cannot change this for you.
-If you have a problem uploading files, please first check with your hosting service or your local server administrator.
+If you have a problem uploading files through the Add New Files interface, please first check with your hosting service or your local server administrator.

 Batch Add Files
 ---------------------------------------------------------------